 My name is Maarten, I am a marine biologist, dive instructor, biology teacher and PhD-candidate at Curtin University in Perth.
 This blog describes the research, ideas and general random adventures I’m having while working on my PhD-project that investigates cryptobenthic fauna in Indonesia and Philippines.

 While I currently live and study in Australia, my research focuses on species found in Southeast Asia.
 I come from Belgium, but have been traveling the world as a dive instructor and marine biology researcher for more than 8 years.
-From a very young age I have been fascinated by the ocean, and the creatures that live in it.
-During my dive travels I have developed a passion for the small, camouflaged, special or outright weird critters that can be found below the surface.
+I have been fascinated by the ocean and the creatures that live in it from a very young age.
+During my dive travels I developed a passion for the small, camouflaged, special or outright weird critters that can be found below the surface.
 I have been extremely lucky to have been given the opportunity to study some of these species for the next three years.
 Hopefully I can share some of my passion and lots of the weirdness with you on this blog…

 My research focuses on rare and camouflaged species such as frogfishes and ghostpipefishes that are often found on volcanic sand.
 They are not only amazing examples of how crazy evolution can get, but are also important for dive tourism and the aquarium trade.